Omofolawa/employeemanagement_db/README.md

 # employeemanagement_db
 The Employee Database is designed to manage and track information about departments, employees, salaries, attendance, and projects within an organization.

-Summary of the Employee Database

-The Employee Database is designed to manage and track information about departments, employees, salaries, attendance, and projects within an organization.
 The schema defines several entities and their relationships as follows:

 Departments and Employees: Each department can have many employees, but each employee belongs to only one department.
 Employees and Salaries: Each employee can have multiple salary records over time, tracking changes in compensation.